 Thanks for reading as always!

-Justin Lievano works in the Flower Shop at McArdle's.
-He respects the necktie as a fixture in men's fashion, but he wants people to consider other awesome gifts for dad as well.
+by Justin Lievano who respects the necktie as a fixture in men's fashion, but wants people to consider other awesome gifts for Dad as well.